rtbrick/bngblaster/docsrc/sources/routing/mpls.rst

 MPLS
 ----

-The BNG Blaster is able to send and receive traffic with up to two MPLS labels.
+The BNG Blaster can send and receive traffic with up to two MPLS labels.